South Dakota Statute of Limitations

 The last updated date refers to the last time this article was reviewed by FindLaw or one of our contributing authors.
 We make every effort to keep our articles updated.
 For information regarding a specific legal issue affecting you, please contact an attorney in your area.

 When can you file a lawsuit?
 It's a simple question that can make or break a case.
 Every state places a time limit on bringing a civil lawsuit, and plaintiffs who don't file in time risk having their cases thrown out.
-While for the most part, these time limits are straightforward, you might be surprised how often they can prematurely end a lawsuit.
+While these time limits are usually simple and straightforward, you might be surprised how often they can prematurely end a lawsuit.

 Here's a summary of civil statutes of limitations in South Dakota.

 The time limit on bringing a lawsuit is known as the “statute of limitations."
-State legislatures enacted statutes to create these time limits decades ago, hence the clunky name.
 The idea behind them is simple: a plaintiff who doesn't file a lawsuit within the given period of time probably doesn't have a strong case.
-Defendants also benefit from knowing when a lawsuit can arise, and court systems generally benefit from the reduction in cases involving stale claims.
-Essentially, it's a legal tool for barring old disputes from rising up and letting parties rest easy once a given amount of time has elapsed.
+Defendants also benefit from knowing when a lawsuit can arise.
+A reduction in cases involving stale claims is a boon for the court system.

 Most states have different statutes of limitations depending on the cause of action.
-For example, cases alleging fraud (which is harder to detect) may have a longer time period, while cases involving personal injury (which most plaintiffs can't miss) may have a shorter one.
-Court-made rules for pausing, or “tolling," the statutes of limitations exist as well.
+For example, cases alleging fraud (which is often difficult to detect) may have a longer time period, while cases involving personal injury may have a shorter one.
+Court-made rules for pausing, or “tolling," affect the statutes of limitations as well.
 Tolling most often occurs when a prospective plaintiff doesn't discover they have a cause of action or is otherwise unable to bring a case.

-South Dakota's standard statute of limitations period runs for six years.
-There are exceptions for different types of actions, however.
-The following table provides a quick summary:
+South Dakota's civil statute of limitations period varies depending on the tort.
+There are exceptions for different types of actions.
+The following table provides a quick summary of the South Dakota statutes of limitations for civil actions:

 Injury to Person |